6 Creating automatic analysis pipelines

 Trisovic A, Lau MK, Pasquier T, Crosas M. A large-scale study on research code quality and execution.
 Scientific Data.
 2022 Feb;9(1).

-6.4 Using targets to manage the pipeline
+6.4 Using targets to manage a pipeline

 Ask participants, which do they think it is: a build dependency or a workflow dependency.
 Because it is directly used to run analyses and process the data, it would be a build dependency.